hemisemidemipresent/btd6-modding-tutorial/README.md

 - try turning off the firewall and antivirus
 - try reinstalling btd6 and melonloader
 - try restarting your pc
+- try updating the .net framework and visual c++
+- if nothing worked, setup a windows VM to play mods

 ### MSVCP140.dll was not found